keleko34/NTDirect32-NodeJS/README.md

 What is it?
 ==========
-This library allows you to interact with the Ninja trader 7 application using the NtDirect.dll provided api
+This library allows you to interact with the Ninja trader 7 application using the NtDirect.dll provided api.
+You can view more details on this dll library in the Ninja Trader documentations: [Documentation](https://ninjatrader.com/support/helpGuides/nt7/?automated_trading_interface_at.htm)

 Installation
 ============